 Although this outdoor furniture 3D visualization may resemble a standard daylight scene, its strength lies in the precision of the lighting setup.
 3D artists adjust the main light according to object placement, illuminating the key product while subtly highlighting surrounding props with additional sources.

 To achieve this level of realism, CGI teams often rely on global illumination.
-Global illuminaiton is a technique that calculates how light bounces between surfaces to create natural shading and balanced contrast.
-The result is a polished 3D render focused on a product group, making it especially effective for cross-selling and curated catalog presentations.
+Global illumination is a technique that calculates how light bounces between surfaces to create natural shading and balanced contrast._ The result is a polished 3D render focused on a product group, making it especially effective for cross-selling and curated catalog presentations.

 3. Mid-Detailed Daylight